AstraZeneca/Omicsfold/docs/getting-started-model-analysis.md

 The function requires the network dataframe from the `filter.network()` function.
 Nodes in the network represent features and edges represent correlations between nodes.
-Nodes are colored by block and edges are colored by correlation value, with darker red edges indicating the high end of the correlation values in the network and darker orange edges indicating the lower end of correlation values in the network.
+Nodes are colored by block and edges are colored by correlation value, with darker red edges indicating the higher end of the correlation values in the network and darker orange edges indicating the lower end of correlation values in the network.
 The function uses the Kamada-Kawai network layout algorithm to position nodes so that more strongly connected nodes will be pulled together, while more weakly connected nodes will pushed away from other nodes.

 ## BlockRank